radix-io/hands-on/README.md

 fidgetspinnerA and fidgetspinnerB.
 Both of them do the same amount of I/O from each process, but one of them performs better than the other.
 Which one has the fastest I/O?
 Why?

-## Globus

-The Globus hands-on exercise demonstrates how to retrieve a file from a Globus endpoint.
-If you retrieve the file correctly, you can decode it to receive a secret message!

-### Create an Globus account

-* Go to https://www.globus.org and click the "Login" button in the upper right hand corner
-* Sign into Globus using either
-    * An institutional login (you can select "Argonne LCF" to login using an ALCF cryptocard)
-    * A Google account
-    * An Orcid
-* Once you log in, you will have a "Transfer files" screen
-* Click on the "Endpoint" box on the left side of the transfer
-    * In the search dialog, look for the "ESnet Read-Only Test DTN at Sunnyvale" endpoint and select it
-* Click on the "Endpoint" box on the right side of the transfer
-    * In the search dialog, look for the "alcf#dtn\_theta" endpoint and select it
-* You are now ready to transfer a file from Sunnyvale to your home directory on Theta!
-* Click on the "1M.dat" file on the left side (ESnet Sunnyvale)
-* Click on the blue arrow to transfer it to the right side (ALCF Theta)
-* Once the file has transfered, log into Theta and run `hands-on/globus/globus-decoder.sh 1M.dat` to decode a secret message, and let your instructors know if you find it!

-Note that this is just a basic demonstration of how easy it is to transfer files with Globus.
-For small files like this one you could have just as easily used scp.
-For larger data sets, Globus online gives you a number of additional features and far higher performance.
-See the ATPESC 2019 "Data Management Tools" presentation for details.

 ## Array